- For the University

 Data controllers processing personal data must follow – and be able to demonstrate that they are following – the data protection principles.

 Under the GDPR, there are six principles.
 Personal data must be processed following these principles so that the data are:

 Under the DPA 1998 there were eight principles but two of these (about the rights of data subjects and transfers of personal data outside the European Economic Area) are covered in different ways in the GDPR.
 Depending on the context, there are full or partial exemptions from the principles when processing personal data for specific purposes, including academic research.

 An important aspect of complying with data protection legislation is being open and transparent with individuals about how their personal data will be used.
-The supply of this information – through documents variously known as ‘privacy notices’, ‘data protection statements’, ‘data collection notices’, ‘privacy policies’ and numerous other interchangeable terms – takes places in numerous targeted ways depending on the context of the interaction with the individual.
-Cambridge Enterprise’s core privacy notices are available here.
+The supply of this information – through documents variously known as ‘privacy notices’, ‘data protection statements’, ‘data collection notices’, ‘privacy policies’ and numerous other interchangeable terms – takes place in numerous targeted ways depending on the context of the interaction with the individual.

 Under the GDPR, data subjects are given various rights: